Philip Clemo: Soundzero

 A second collaborative album Soundzero was completed in 1999, but only released in March 2008.
 Both albums featured, amongst others, Phil Slater on trumpet and Tarlochan (Bobby) Singh on tabla.
 On Soundzero, Jazz singer Cleveland Watkiss, often heavily processed, made a guest appearance; whilst the album was also the first appearance of a British rhythm section, consisting of: Mark Sanders (drums); John Edwards (double bass); and Pete Lockett (percussion).

 Ambiguous Dialogues

 Clemo's third album Ambiguous Dialogues, the first under his own name, was released in 2004 on Metier Jazz.
 Featuring 12 musicians, as well as the British rhythm section it involved contributions from Clive Bell (reeds), and Tom Chant (soprano saxophone and bass clarinet).
 Clemo toured the work post the album's release, which was well reviewed and received.

-During the same year, he became a judge for the first time at the British Composer Awards for the British Academy of Songwriters, Composers and Authors, which he has since undertaken again in 2005, 2006, 2010 and 2011.
+During the same year, he became a judge for the first time at the British Composer Awards for The Ivors Academy, which he has since undertaken again in 2005, 2006, 2010 and 2011.